History of LSWVST

 We developed a new Unicode-based GUI-framework and added a lot of new features to the Virtual-Machine.
 In parallel we developed LSWDNL a .NET Application with LSWVST.

-In 2004 we decided to move our LSWVST-VM away from C and rewrite it entirely in Assembler.
+In 2004 we decided to move our LSWVST-VM away from C and rewrite it entirely in LSWASM, our Assembler.
 One reason was the removal of the MS Vendor-Lock-In and to be able to provide versions for the Macintosh and Linux.